nikslab/niks-mailerlite/README.md

  The reason for this is that it allows for growth and scaling both up and down.

  "But we prefer PHP".
-PHP will work on AWS Lambda with "bref", though I wouldn't go there.
+PHP will work on AWS Lambda with *bref*, though I wouldn't go there.
 Your question is specifically on these two endpoints.
 If you want to serve 10 million requests per minute ("10 times 1 million per minute") then converting them to Python and using AWS is the BEST and most painless, quickest and cheapest way that solves all kinds of growth problems.
  Besides, even with a preference for PHP, other parts of the application can be written in PHP, while these two, and perhaps a few other endpoints, can be written in Python.
 These are trivial endpoints and can be easily converted.
 AWS API Gateway provides many other features for APIs including security, throttling, authentications, etc